Guatemala Finca El Pilar

 Region: San Juan Sacatepéquez

 Tasting notes: Dark Chocolate, Caramel profile + notes of lemon, apple, almond

-Details: As Coffee Cycle’s debut in-house roasted coffee, we couldn’t be more happy with this offering.
+Details: Get your fix for the whole office!
+As Coffee Cycle’s debut in-house roasted coffee, we couldn’t be more happy with this offering.
 This coffee is roasted right here in San Diego, and is great as a hot coffee, iced coffee, or espresso.
 Guatemala is the source of some of our favorite coffees.
 Rich chocolate notes dominate this easy drinking medium roast from Finca El Pilar.
 The farm is located at 1950 meters above sea level, meaning the coffee cherries here are picked late in Guatemala’s harvest season and have plenty of time to develop and mature deep natural sweetness.

 From the source: “Finca El Pilar is a family farm located near the small but sprawling city of San Juan Sacatepéquez, in the northern mountains of the Guatemala Department, the country’s capitol region.
 Although not far from Guatemala City, the landscape here is remote and mountainous, with coffee farms averaging 400 meters higher in elevation than nearby Antigua, to the south.
 So, while typical harvest months on the whole are similar to elsewhere in central Guatemala, the peak of harvest, and by far the best qualities, usually occurs at the beginning of March.
 El Pilar is almost 280 hectares in its entirely, 190 of which remains preserved forest.
 90 hectares are planted with coffee.